Coronations in Europe: Hungary

 Rulers of Hungary were not considered legitimate monarchs until they were crowned King of Hungary with the Holy Crown of Hungary.
 As women were not considered fit to rule Hungary, the two queens regnant, Maria I and Maria II Theresa, were crowned kings of Hungary.
 Hungarian coronations usually took place at Székesfehérvár, the burial place of the first crowned ruler of Hungary, Saint Stephen I, except from 1563 to 1830, when coronations took place in St. Martin's cathedral in Pozsony (now Bratislava), because of Ottoman occupation of Székesfehérvár.
 The final such rite was held in Budapest on 30 December 1916, when Kaiser Karl I of Austria and Empress Zita were crowned as King Károly IV and Queen Zita of Hungary.
-The Hungarian monarchy perished with the end of the First World War, although the nation would later restore a titular monarchy from 1920 to 1945—while forbidding King Károly from resuming the throne.
-A communist takeover in 1945 spelled the final end of this "kingdom without a king".
+The Hungarian monarchy was briefly abolished with the end of the First World War and establishment of the First Hungarian Republic and later Hungarian Soviet Republic, however the nation would later restore a titular monarchy from 1920 to 1946 where Miklós Horthy was appointed Regent.
+Former King Károly would attempt to reclaim the throne but would fail and be formally barred from resuming the throne.
+The Monarchy was formally abolished in 1946 following the defeat of the Kingdom of Hungary in World War II however it had already be de facto abolished with the overthrow of Miklós Horthy and establishment of the Government of National Unity.